 - Term life insurance (no cash value)

-- Life insurance with cash value up to $1,500
+- Life insurance with small cash value under the CAO's per-policy floor

 - Income-producing property essential to self-support

-- Special-needs trusts under 42 USC § 1396p(d)(4)(A) or (C)
+- Special-needs trusts under 42 U.S.C. § 1396p(d)(4)(A) or (C)

-Worked Example #1: The Henderson Case (Above-Cap CSRA)
+Worked Example: The Henderson Case (Above-Cap CSRA)

 Hilda and Frank Henderson live in Erie, Pennsylvania.
 Frank, age 82, suffers a stroke and on January 10, 2026 is admitted to a Pennsylvania nursing facility, where he is expected to remain indefinitely.
 Hilda, age 79, remains at home in their Erie ranch home.
+These dollar amounts are illustrative.

 Snapshot date: January 10, 2026.